 Premise: When a Balancing Authority finds an error in the calculation of its PII, the Balancing Authority needs time to correct the error and recalculate PII and PIIaccum.

+Hourly adjustments to hourly Inadvertent Interchange (II) require a recalculation of the corresponding hourly PII value, the corresponding PIIaccum, and all subsequent PIIaccum for every hour up to the current hour.

 Justification: The drafting team selected 90 days as a reasonable amount of time to correct an error and recalculate PII and PIIaccum, since recalculation of PII and PIIaccum is not a real-time operations reliability issue.
+As PII hourly is corrected, then PIIaccum should be recalculated.

-Goal: To promote the timely correction of errors in the calculation of PII and PIIaccum.
+Goal: To promote: 1) the timely correction of errors in the calculation of PII and PIIaccum, and 2) the accurate, fair, and timely payback of accumulated PII balances.

 Requirement R3: